YiLimath/YiLimath.github.io/_pages/agent-system/goal-monitoring.md

 run indefinitely.
 Make the stopping decision observable and allow escalation or replanning when the goal changes.

+## Real-world application

+For a long-running migration or investigation, a goal ledger records milestones, dependencies, budget, and termination criteria.
+Monitoring can distinguish real progress from repeated tool calls and stop or escalate when the goal becomes infeasible.

 ## Figure

 ![Goal setting, prioritization, and termination](/images/agent-system/17-goal-monitoring.svg)